erikrose/parsimonious/README.rst

   * Add ``parse()`` and ``match()`` convenience methods to ``NodeVisitor``.
     This makes the common case of parsing a string and applying exactly one visitor to the AST shorter and simpler.
+  * Improve exception message when you forget to declare a visitor method.

 0.5
   .. warning::